 Diversification Lowers Investment Risk

-Another reason many people seek alternative investments is because they don’t want their entire life savings tied up in traditional stocks and bonds.
-Alternative investments add another layer of diversification to an investor’s portfolio.
+Many investors seek alternative investments because they want to own assets besides traditional stocks and bonds.
+Alternative investments can add another layer of diversification to an investor’s portfolio.

 Higher Yields from Alternative Investments

 More unique alternative investments, such as real estate and small business, often generate higher income yields.
-They frequently have tax advantages, too.
-And they often provide residual income.
+They frequently have tax advantages, too, and provide residual income.

 Wealth Building While Living Off Investments